Probing Chemical Enrichment in Extremely Metal-Poor Galaxies: Result

+where $M_\mathrm{gas}$ and $M_\star$ are the gas and stellar mass, respectively, within the one-zone system.
+For the fiducial model shown by the black line in Figure~\ref{fig:onezone}, the gas fraction $\zeta_\mathrm{gas}$ evolves from 0.995 at $10^7$\,yr to 0.949 at $10^8$\,yr, 0.575 at $10^9$\,yr, and 0.076 at $10^{10}$\,yr.
+In models with short $\ts$ or high $\fo$, gas is consumed or expelled more rapidly.
+Consequently, once the gas reservoir is depleted, the calculations are terminated.
+This leads to the absence of data points at later times (e.g., $10^9$–$10^{10}$\,yr) in some of the model tracks.

 In panel ({\it a}), our one-zone model shows a discrepancy with certain EMPG observations; notably, none of our model results exhibit He/H ratios lower than $0.082$.
 This deviation mainly stems from the adoption of a higher primordial He abundance, as suggested by \citet{Planck16}, compared to the He/H ratio at $(\mathrm{O/H})\times10^5=0$ determined by \citet{Matsumoto2022ApJ}.
 Additionally, the slope of our modeled He/H versus O/H relationship is shallower than that of the observed fitting line.
 This suggests that in our model, He enrichment from {\SNII} and AGB stars has a limited impact on altering the He/H abundance ratio, largely due to the predominance of primordial gas in the galaxy's composition as per our setup.
 Although He and oxygen are enriched by CCSNe, the He/H ratio in the CCSNe ejecta is at most around $\mathrm{He/H}\sim0.3$, which is only about 3.6 times higher than the primordial $\mathrm{He/H}\sim0.083$ (Appendix~\ref{sec:appendix_CELib}).
-However, oxygen ejecta has a very high metallicity, with $12+\log(\mathrm{O/H})\sim11$, meaning that highly enriched gas is mixed into gas within the one-zone box.
-As a result, as seen in Fig.~\ref{fig:Nom_Lim_onezone}, the slope becomes very shallow, producing data points with $\mathrm{He/H}\sim0.083$ across a wide range of $(\mathrm{O/H})\times10^5=0-15$, as seen in Fig.~\ref{fig:onezone}.
+However, the oxygen ejecta is extremely metal-rich ($12+\log(\mathrm{O/H})\sim11$), causing the one-zone box to be enriched with high-metallicity gas.
+As a result, as seen in Figure~\ref{fig:Nom_Lim_onezone}, the slope becomes very shallow, producing data points with $\mathrm{He/H}\sim0.083$ across a wide range of $(\mathrm{O/H})\times10^5=0-15$, as seen in Figure~\ref{fig:onezone}.